BT-VT/beer_recommender/Beer_Data/README.md

-This repo contains the beer data used in the beer recommendation project (https://datadiarist.github.io/post/building-a-recommendation-system-with-beer-data/).
+the beer data found in this repo was gathered by Andrew Carr and used in his beer recommendation project (https://datadiarist.github.io/post/building-a-recommendation-system-with-beer-data/).

-Data are divided among four files.
+This repo contains the files for my version of a beer recommender, which will be used for the final project in CIS 3715 Principles of Data Science.